Gamer Koala

 Multiplayer: No

-With its deep storytelling, memorable characters, and robust combat system, Knights of the Old Republic captivated players with its immersive Star Wars experience.
+With its deep storytelling, memorable characters, and robust combat system, Knights of the Old Republic treated players to an immersive, fully voice-acted Star Wars experience.

 1. Halo: Combat Evolved